Đurađ Branković: Despot of Serbia

+When Despot Stefan Lazarević died (19 July 1427), King Sigismund hurried to complete the obligations of the contract regarding Stefan's heir – his nephew Đurađ.
+From 17 September to 19 November, he was in Belgrade, which had been officially ceded to him.
+Under the Hungarian crown, Belgrade was also known as Nándor Alba and Nándorfehérvár.
+At the same time, Đurađ returned northern Mačva, and with the king's approval, kept the southern and western part of Mačva with Valjevo, Krupanj and Zajača.
+Meanwhile, the commander of Golubac, duke Jeremija, was unwilling to execute the command of giving the city to the Hungarians without a sum of 12,000 ducats; when he was declined the sum, he surrendered the city to the Ottomans.

-The Ottoman sultan reacted to the throne change, and the Hungarian influence which was felt more than he could afford, with sending an army into Serbia, which conquered Niš, Kruševac and besieged Novo Brdo.
-As to secure his prestige in Serbia, which had been weakened due to him, King Sigismund sent Despot Đurađ his own army.
-The combined army destroyed a large Ottoman detachment near Ravanica, for which effort the king on 19 November 1427 thanked especially Nicholas Bocskay.
+The Ottoman sultan reacted to the throne change and the Hungarian influence, which was felt more than he could afford, by sending an army into Serbia, which conquered Niš, Kruševac, and besieged Novo Brdo.
+To secure his prestige in Serbia, which had been weakened due to him, King Sigismund sent Despot Đurađ his own army.
+The combined army destroyed a large Ottoman detachment near Ravanica, for which effort the king, on 19 November 1427, thanked especially Nicholas Bocskay.
 Another Ottoman detachment attacked neighbouring Serbian and Hungarian places from Golubac, especially the Braničevo region.
-Despot Đurađ himself went below Golubac and promised Jeremija forgiveness, and tried in every way to win back the city; not only did Jeremija decline, but he also attacked the despot's entourage which had tried to enter the city gates.
-In the spring of 1428 a new Hungarian army arrived at Golubac and besieged it from the land and from the Danube.
+Despot Đurađ himself went below Golubac and promised Jeremija forgiveness, and tried in every way to win back the city; not only did Jeremija decline, but he also attacked the despot's entourage, which had tried to enter the city gates.
+In the spring of 1428, a new Hungarian army arrived at Golubac and besieged it from the land and from the Danube.
 The importance of the city is further evident from the fact that Sigismund himself led the army.
-But also Sultan Murat laid personal effort to encourage and support his acquired positions; in late May, after Sigismund, he arrived in the Braničevo area.
+But also Sultan Murat made a personal effort to encourage and support his acquired positions; in late May, after Sigismund, he arrived in the Braničevo area.
 Not wanting to enter combat with the superior Ottomans, Sigismund hastened to make peace.
-When the Hungarians in the first days of June began withdrawing, the Ottoman commander Sinan-beg attacked their back, where Sigismund was, however, with the self-sacrifice of Marko de Sentlaszlo, they were saved from disaster.
+When the Hungarians in the first days of June began withdrawing, the Ottoman commander Sinan-beg attacked their rear, where Sigismund was; however, with the self-sacrifice of Marko de Sentlaszlo, they were saved from disaster.
 During these conflicts, south and eastern Serbia were very devastated, including the developed Daljš Monastery near Golubac.
 From a monastery document, Sigismund is for the first time called "Our Emperor" (naš car), unlike the Ottoman sultan, who was called a pagan or non-Christian Emperor (car jezičeski).

 When the Ottomans captured Thessalonica in 1430, Branković paid ransom for many of its citizens but could not avoid his vassal duties and sent one of his sons to join Ottoman forces when they besieged Durazzo and attacked Gjon Kastrioti.

-In the beginning of Đurađ's reign, the Serbian capital was moved to Smederevo (near Belgrade) after he built a large fortress on the confluence of Danube and Jezava in 1430.
-After he was appointed as a successor to his uncle Stefan Lazarević, Branković's rule was marked by constant conflicts interchanging between Hungary and the Ottomans, as he temporarily lost Kosovo and Metohija in his early reign.
-Branković allied himself with the Kingdom of Hungary.
-In 1439 the Ottomans captured Smederevo, the Branković's capital.
-The prince fled to the Kingdom of Hungary where he had large estates, which included Zemun, Slankamen, Kupinik, Mitrovica, Stari Bečej, Kulpin, Čurug, Sveti Petar, Perlek, Peser, Petrovo Selo, Bečej, Arač, Veliki Bečkerek, Vršac, etc.
+In 1439, the Ottomans captured Smederevo, the Branković's capital.
+The prince fled to the Kingdom of Hungary, where he had large estates, which included Zemun, Slankamen, Kupinik, Mitrovica, Stari Bečej, Kulpin, Čurug, and others.